Legal framework

 This will be evident in our children through:

-The computing policy is reviewed bi-annually or sooner if required.
-A named member of the governing body is briefed to oversee the teaching of music, and meets with the subject leader to review progress.
+The computing policy is reviewed tri-annually or as soon as required by changes within school or in the guidance received by school.
+A named member of the governing body is briefed to oversee the teaching of computing, and meets with the subject leader to review progress.
 Any changes made to this policy will be communicated to all teaching staff.